Ethio2021/EMIR/README.md

 ### Organization the Database
 The tracks are all 16 kHz Mono 16-bit audio files in .wav format.
 Each file was labeled in the form `Bati1.Wav'.
 The first part of the name indicates the Kiñit (Tizita, Bati, Ambassel, or Anchihoye); the second part indicates the recording number within that Kiñit (1, 2, 3...).
 Subsequently, recordings were stored in four different folders in the dataset.

+### Paper
+If you use this dataset, please cite the following article: Retta EA, Sutcliffe R, Almekhlafi E, Enku YK, Alemu E, Gemechu TD, et al. (2023) Kiñit classification in Ethiopian chants, Azmaris and modern music: A new dataset and CNN benchmark.
+PLoS ONE 18(4): e0284560. https://doi.org/10.1371/journal.pone.0284560